Bernard-Yang/Bernard-Yang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a second-year Ph.D student at The University of Manchester, supervised by [Prof. Chenghua Lin](https://chenghualin.wordpress.com/).
+I am a final-year Ph.D student at The University of Manchester, supervised by [Prof. Chenghua Lin](https://chenghualin.wordpress.com/).
 My research area mainly focus on Natural Language Processing, especially the Natural Language Generation, including Dialogue generation and evaluation, Table understanding and LLM.

+Academic Service: Reviewer at ACL, EACL, EMNLP, INLG.